 - Meanwhile combine the rest of the ingredients in a bowl or jug (I find a jug easier, then I can just pour the batter into the trays) using a balloon whisk or an electric whisk, or even a fork will do, until you have a smooth batter.

-- After the sausages have been in the oven remove the trays and quickly (and I mean quickly). ⅔ fill each hole with the Yorkshire pudding batter and return the trays back to the oven as quick as possible.
+- After the sausages have been in the oven for 10 minutes, remove the trays and quickly (and I mean quickly).
+Fill each hole ⅔ full with the Yorkshire pudding batter and return the trays back to the oven as quick as possible.

 - Cook for a further 10 minutes until puffed up and golden.
 N.B.
 Don’t open the oven door while they are cooking!
 Don’t even think about it!